xSke/mechs.team/docs/player-pages/notable-shadowed/augusto-reddick.md

 exchange for PolkaDot Patterson.
 On Season 24 Day 51, Augusto retreated to the Shadows in exchange for [Jolene Willowtree](/players/jolene-willowtree).

-In Lore, Augusto Reddick is a fashionable boomer.
+Augusto Reddick is usually lored as a baby boomer with an unusual fashion sense.
+He is transmasculine, a career athlete, and someone who likes to explore unusual pitching techniques.

-In Strategy, Augusto Reddick is a backup pitcher.
+Strategically, Augusto Reddick is the current backup pitcher and Fax target.

 ---